Cold Cuts (Paul McCartney album)

 Cold Cuts (also known as part of Hot Hitz/Kold Kutz) is an unreleased album of outtakes by Paul McCartney and Wings.

 The first iteration of the album was planned to be released in 1975 and the project was revisited several times over the years, changing the tracklist and adding overdubs to the tracks, until it was abandoned permanently in the late 1980s.
-Most of the songs considered for the album were recorded with Wings, but a few McCartney's solo tracks were also considered.
+Most of the songs considered for the album were recorded with Wings, but a few of McCartney's solo tracks were also considered.

 History

 Early concept

 The album was originally conceived as a budget release in 1975, composed of non-album singles and previously unreleased tracks.
 During Wings' recording sessions in Nashville, Tennessee in July 1974 several new songs were recorded and some previously unused tracks were overdubbed for a potential compilation album, variously referred to as Cold Cuts or Hot Hitz and Kold Kutz.
 The album was slated for release in March 1975 but never materialized.
 There is no information about the track selection for the album during this period.
 Songs recorded or overdubbed during the Nashville sessions in July 1974 but eventually shelved include: "Send Me The Heart", "Hey Diddle" and "Wide Prairie".